vishalsingh2972/React-JS/Namaste React/E7-Finding the Path/Assignments/Coding_Assignment/README.md

 - (Extra) - Create a `login Page` using `Formik Library`.

-## Created a FoodFire App from scratch using React.js and Parcel.js 🚀 [Live Project App Link 😍](Add link here)
+## Created a Food App from scratch using React.js and Parcel.js 🚀 [Live Project App Link 😍](Add link here)